Zequez/logseq-vault/pages/Is Glue.md

 -
 - ## Is Glue Conjuctions / Formulations
 	- is, am, are, was, were, has, have, had, do, does, did, may, might, must, can, could, should, would, shall, will
-	- es, soy, son, era, eran, tiene, tienen,
+	- es, soy, son, era, eran, tiene, tienen, tenían, hace, hacen, hicieron, quizás, deben, pueden, podrían, deberían, pudieran, deben, van
 	- iaawwhhhdddmmmccsswsw
 	- aaccdddhhhimmmsswwww
 	- Present